TexasInstruments/precision-adc-examples/README.md

 - [ADS1282](https://www.ti.com/product/ADS1282) Ultra-high-resolution 4-kSPS 2-channel delta-sigma ADC with PGA for seismic and energy exploration

 ## Repo Organization
 This repository is organized by individual device name.
 In the **/devices** directory, our entire catalog of example code can be found.
 Inside each product directory will be a set of C example code files.
 The`'device'.c`and`'device'.h` files will be specific to the ADC and can be used 'as is' in an embedded development environment.
 The `hal.c` and `hal.h` files function as a **Hardware Abstraction Layer (HAL)** and should be edited to match your specific processor.
 In some device directories there may be multiple `hal.c` and `hal.h` files which may provide the **HAL** functions for a variety of processors.
 Additionally, some devices may include complete *Code Composer Studio* projects or example applications.
-These self contained projects will have additonal support functions besides the **device** and **HAL** files.
+These self contained projects will have additional support functions besides the **device** and **HAL** files.
 ## Usage
   `'device'.c` and `'device'.h` include processor agnostic functions which perform basic actions to the data converter.
 The `'device'.c` file will include functions such as:
 - `initalize();`